karthickrajas/karthickrajas.github.io/_posts/2024-10-19-Maximum-Likelihood-Estimate-of-Batting-averages.md

 Batting Average = (Total Runs Scored)/(Number of Times out)
 $$

-The key point here is to note that, the innings where the batter remains `not out` do not cound towards the denominator.
-A higher batting average generally means consistent performance and more reliable.
+The key point here is to note that, the innings where the batter remains `not out` do not count towards the denominator.
+A higher batting average generally means consistent performance and a reliable player.

 Conceptually it makes sense, to have only `completed innings` as part of the denominator.
 If the player is not dismissed by the opponent before reaching a particular target, even if the game is over, the innings is considered `incomplete`.
 Dividing total runs by total innings (including not outs) would artificially lower the average by treating those incomplete innings as fully finished innings.

 Also, practically it can inflate averages as well.
-For example, MS Dhoni and Michael Bevan have unusually high averages because of frequent not-out innings, even though those innings sometimes involve shorter batting oppurtunities.
+For example, MS Dhoni and Michael Bevan have unusually high averages because of frequent not-out innings, even though those innings sometimes involve shorter batting opportunities.

 **But what is the statistical validatity to do so ?**

-### Statistical estimating of batting average (parameter $\theta$) using MLE
+### Statistical estimation of batting average (parameter $\theta$) using MLE

 The conventional knowledge suggests to calculate parameter estimates for a given data, we would have to follow the below steps